NotHari/Double-Encryption-for-Image-Steganography/README.md

 Image Steganography can be used to communicate secretly by hiding data within images, audio files and other media.
 However, it is easy for a cybercriminal to decrypt these media files and extract the data which poses a severe threat to integrity.

-To combat the above stated problem, techniques that combine the advantages of cryptography with those of steganography are needed.
+To combat the above stated problem, we look at the double encryption of plaintext before embedding the data in a cover image.
+The message is encrypted using Rivest-Shamir-Adleman (RSA), Advanced Encryption Standard (AES) and lastly by Triple Data Encryption Standard (3DES).

+The double encrypted data is compressed with LZMA technique to reduce the capacity of the data to be embedded in the steganographic image.
+To increase the robustness, the Sieve of Eratosthenes algorithm is used for insertion using the Least Significant Bit steganography.